RaisimUnreal

 Video recording

 RaisimUnreal uses ffmpeg to record your screen in Linux and Windows.
-You first have to install ffmpeg to use the screen recording feature.
-In Windows, make sure that the directory where the ffmpeg executable lives is added to your PATH environment variable.
-This is a standard mechanism that Windows uses to find a necessary executable.
+Install ffmpeg before using the screen recording feature.
+On Windows, make sure that the directory containing the ffmpeg executable is added to your PATH environment variable.
+This is the standard mechanism Windows uses to locate executables.

-The options in the menu panel are for ffmpeg.
-If you are new to ffmpeg, you should learn the options it offers before modifying this feature.
+The options in the menu panel are passed to ffmpeg.
+If you are unfamiliar with ffmpeg, review its options before modifying this feature.

 Materials

 A SingleBodyObject has an appearance attribute which can be set using setAppearance().
-You can use basic colors described as per here.
+You can use the basic colors described here.
 If you want to hide the object, you can set the appearance to “hidden”.

 marble1